Coterminal Degrees at Stanford

 What is a Coterm?

-While most coterms complete some number of units for their master’s degrees during what typically would be fully undergraduate quarters of enrollment, there are many factors that impact how many units applicable to the graduate degree (if any) a coterm student might complete within the typical time a student spends as an undergraduate.
-How much bandwidth a student will have to begin additional graduate units will be influenced by factors such as whether or not a student completed units via transfer or test credit prior to matriculation at Stanford, pacing of undergraduate majors and the graduate programs, other opportunities such as minors, honors, research, extracurricular activities, etc.
+Coterminal Admission allows students to begin completing graduate units while they are still undergraduates.
+(Exception: Students admitted to the Stanford Teacher Education Program (STEP) MA must have the undergraduate degree conferred prior to beginning graduate program coursework).
+Most coterms complete some number of units of their master’s degrees during what would otherwise be undergraduate quarters.
+However, there are many factors that impact how many units applicable to the graduate degree (if any) an individual coterm student will complete within the time typically spent as an undergraduate.
+How much bandwidth a student will have to begin graduate units during their undergraduate quarters will be influenced by factors such as if they completed units via transfer or test credit prior to matriculation at Stanford, number of quarterly units earned each term, and sequencing and/or other enrollment considerations for the various undergraduate majors and graduate programs.
+Pursuing other opportunities such as minors, honors, research, extracurricular activities, etc., can influence how long it will take a coterm student to finish both degrees.

 Coterms may move units between their graduate and undergraduate transcripts via coterminal course transfer.
 This allows undergraduates to try out units before applying to the program and, within a certain number of quarters before coterminal matriculation, subsequently move them to the graduate degree.
 For students with units potentially applicable to either their UG or GR degrees, it also allows flexibility for planning their degrees.

 Undergraduates typically apply for coterminal admission in the junior or senior year.
-Before applying, students are expected to review and understand the following:
+Before applying, it is essential applicants review and understand the following:

 - Application Process